divolte/divolte-collector/docs/mapping_reference.rst

     map userAgent().deviceCategory() onto 'uaDeviceCategoryField'

 :Description:
   The type of device that the user agent runs on.
-E.g. 'Tablet' for a tablet based browser.
+E.g. ``Tablet`` for a tablet based browser.

 :Type:
   :code:`String`